 An attempt to provide some interesting stories and events from my days of sometimes engaging in reckless behavior.

 Etiquette can be defined as a set of rules or customs that control accepted behavior in particular social groups.
 The social group that I'm including here involves a behavior perhaps somewhat socially acceptable 40 years ago but now is quite uncommon.
-Even though it's not something I think about that often, it's quite remarkable how many times I'm reminded of hitchhiking which then gets my mind thinking of yesteryear.
-To serious hitchhikers back then, there were various acceptable behaviors you tried to follow, in and out of the car.
+Even though I don't remember all of the actual rides and interactions, different things still remind me of hitchhiking which sometimes can lead my mind to yesteryear.
+To serious hitchhikers back then, particularly on interstate routes, there were various acceptable behaviors you tried to follow, in and out of the car.

 A little background, I started using my thumb primarily on Minnesota and Wisconsin Interstate highways (I-94, I-90, I-35) while enrolled at UW-Eau Claire University in the late '70s.
 The Interstate was designed to be the quickest vehicle travel route between states -- hence the name, Interstate.
 If you want to travel fast and a longer distance, ultimately letting you out of the car in one of those larger urban areas in Wisconsin (Madison and Milwaukee).
 While at college, I made friends with several fellow hitchhikers as we shared stories of our adventures.
 Indeed, we also talked about the dos and don'ts of engaging in this activity.
-More senior hitchhikers in some of our discussions emphasized the importance of anyone who does travel this way is encouraged to engage in acceptable behavior.
-It was useful to say, not all those involved in the chat realized there's etiquette involved in using your thumb to bum rides.
+More senior hitchhikers emphasized the importance of anyone who travels this way is encouraged to engage in acceptable behavior.

-With some of these dorm basement interactions, a group of 5 would jump around from sports, politics, dating, but invariably ended up talking about hitchhiking -- especially once the weather changed to spring.
+With some of these dorm basement interactions, a group of us would jump around from sports, politics, dating, but invariably ended up talking about hitchhiking -- especially once the weather changed to spring.
 What's the attraction?
 What works or doesn't work?
 Close calls?
 What are the critical things you need to always keep in mind while out there all alone or with a partner?

 I remember the first few times I hitchhiked, I just piled in my stuff, and away we went.
 I wasn’t always talkative during the ride, I just wasn’t aware of the responsibility of a passenger.
 There were several earlier trips where I got into the car and didn’t try to sincerely engage with the driver.
 After several trips and conversing with veteran hitchhikers, I realized as a good guest in someone else’s car, if they are talkative, you need to help determine the direction of the conversation.
 I had a responsibility too, whether, in a car, truck, or semi, he (90% of rides given by men) needed not to have any regrets picking me up.
 Better yet, if we connected and our conversations lasted a few hours, that interesting dialogue may resonate with you for a long time.